sohaas/MLinPractice/Documentation.md

 We decided against using the compound score as it is and categorizing the data instead to ensure a better comparibility.

+Since it might very well be possible that English tweets are more likely to become viral, due to the amount of people that speak the language, we chose this as a feature as well.
+So, we used the "language" column to differentiate between English and non-English tweets and test for a correlation with the virality.
+The tweets were categorized using boolean values, i.e. 0 = non-English and 1 = English.

 ### Results

 Can you say something about how the feature values are distributed?
 Maybe show